KyonkoYuuki/YaMovesetOrganizer/README.md

 0.2.2 - Another minor bug fix
 0.2.3 - More bug fixes with BAC Entries that contain many animations 0.2.4 - More bug fixes
+0.2.5 - Added ability to drag files to exe to open them
 ```